 1. Practice Good Oral Hygiene

 Gum disease is caused by untreated dental plaque buildup on your teeth and gums.
-While you’ll still need a dentist teeth cleaning to get rid of tartar (hardened plaque), brushing your teeth at home will remove most plaque.
-Make sure you also floss once daily to remove plaque hiding between teeth and along the gum line.
+While you’ll still need a professional teeth cleaning to get rid of tartar (hardened plaque), brushing your teeth at home will remove most plaque.
+Make sure you also floss once daily to remove dental plaque hiding between teeth and along the gum line.
 Gum disease is caused by untreated plaque buildup, so make sure you practice good oral hygiene every day.

 2. Get More Vitamin C

 Vitamin C deficiency has been found to be one of the leading causes of gum disease.
 Eating more oranges, strawberries, kiwis, or even Vitamin C supplements can help boost your resistance against gum disease.
 Vitamin C has healing properties that can help stop gums from bleeding and swelling—common gum disease symptoms.

 Not only is a balanced diet good for your smile, but it can help improve overall health.
 Be sure to stay away from sugary foods and drinks that can lead to tooth decay and gum disease.
 A balanced diet filled with vitamins and minerals will boost your immunity and help prevent gum disease.

 Before putting something in your grocery cart, be sure to check the nutritional information on the package.
 Many of the foods and drinks we believe to be healthy can contain high levels of sugar like fruit juices and sports drinks.